We always hear about the things that successful people do. But what about the things they don’t do?

 Successful men don’t shy away from taking calculated risks.

-Let me take you back to a few years ago.
-I was comfortably settled in a job that I was good at, but I wasn’t passionate about it.
-I had an idea for a startup, but the thought of leaving my stable job scared me.
-I had bills to pay and responsibilities to fulfill, after all.
+Think about this common scenario: you’re comfortably settled in a job you’re good at, but you’re not passionate about it.
+You have an idea for something new — a startup, a career change, a bold project — but the thought of leaving stability behind feels terrifying.
+There are bills to pay and responsibilities to fulfill, after all.

 Striving for perfection can feel like chasing a mirage in the desert.
 You keep running, but you never reach it.
 It can leave you feeling frustrated, burned out, and full of self-doubt.